 “He is a true pioneer,” said USC Provost C. L. Max Nikias.
 “The cell phone technology he created touches millions of lives every day.”

 Viterbi Algorithm applications extend beyond cell phones to voice recognition programs, digital satellite communications and even DNA analysis.
-For these and other scientific achievements, Viterbi has been honored by membership in the National Academy of Engineering, the National Academy of Sciences and the American Academy of Arts and Sciences.
+For these and other scientific achievements, Viterbi has been honored with membership in the National Academy of Engineering, the National Academy of Sciences and the American Academy of Arts and Sciences.

 He is a recipient of the Shannon, Marconi and Alexander Graham Bell awards, three of the top honors in communication technology, as well as other awards from the Institute of Electrical and Electronic Engineers and from foundations in Europe.
 In 2001, he was awarded the "Grande Ufficiale della Republica" by the President of Italy.